Democrat Ruben Gallego promotes Republican support in his Arizona Senate campaign against Kari Lake

 Lake is a former television news anchor and one of Trump’s most prominent supporters.
 Like Trump, she has promoted false and debunked theories of election fraud.

 She says Gallego is a liberal Democrat who is out of step with Arizona’s moderate voters.
-Lake says the congressman votes in lockstep with President Joe Biden and Vice President Kamala Harris, supported legislation that worsened inflation and wants to eliminate the Senate filibuster to enact a liberal agenda.
+Lake says the congressman votes in lockstep with Biden and Harris, supported legislation that worsened inflation and wants to eliminate the Senate filibuster to enact a liberal agenda.

 Gallego, who served as a Marine in Iraq, is emphasizing his military service and financially humble upbringing as he looks to expand his stature beyond the safely Democratic district in Phoenix that he has represented since 2015.
 He says he is not afraid to push Biden when he disagrees with the administration’s policies, particularly around the U.S.-Mexico border.
 Gallego views the filibuster, which requires 60 Senate votes to pass most legislation, as a barrier to efforts to protect voting rights, abortion rights and other priorities.